PRONDReconstruct/PROND/generate_memetracker_dataset/readme.md

-code for generating MemeTracker dataset<br>
+Code for generating MemeTracker dataset<br>
 original dataset can be available at http://memetracker.org.
 ****
 **network**: code for generating real-world network from MemeTracker dataset: extract top media and blog sites w.r.t. number of documents,